-The FY 2001 - 2010 financial plan assumes annual rate increases ranging from 4.9 to 6.5 percent, reflecting a decrease from last year's plan; average annual rate increases over ten years are 5.5 percent compared to 6.0 percent in last year's plan.
-As in prior years, the primary driver of projected rate increases is WASA's \$1.6 billion capital program, of which approximately 47 percent will be financed by debt.
-Because of this, debt service over the ten year period increases by 11 percent on average per year, while operating and maintenance expenditures are projected to grow by only 1.9 percent annually, reflecting WASA's commitment to maintaining operating costs at less than the rate of inflation, in particular through the internal improvement program.
+The Board-adopted FY 2001 - 2010 financial plan includes a number of rate and fee changes, reflecting the Board's review of WASA's existing rate structure during the recently-completed budget and rates process.
+Although these changes in structure (which are described in more detail below) are significant, projected revenues over the ten year program are at approximately the same level as the originally proposed FY 2001 - FY 2010 plan.
+Similarly, the primary driver of projected rate increases remains unchanged from prior years: WASA's \$1.6 billion capital program, of which approximately 46 percent will be financed by debt.
+Debt service over the ten year period increases by 11 percent on average per year, while operating and maintenance expenditures are projected to grow by only 1.9 percent annually, reflecting WASA's commitment to maintaining operating costs at less than the rate of inflation.